chenaciousD/blabla/content/posts/2010-19-08---Transforming an Energy Utility.md

 <table><tr><td><img src="/media/AGL-Brainstorming-Session.jpg"></td><td><img src="/media/AGL-Workshop-Team.jpg"></td></tr></table>

 Alongside customer interviews, frog facilitated several workshops with AGL's internal team to gain alignment around key priorities for the company.
-This culminated in a two-day workshop that gathered nearly 70 people from across the product team to align on customer initiatives for the next planning cycle.
+This culminated in a two day workshop that gathered nearly 70 people from across the product team to align on customer initiatives for the next planning cycle.

 ## The Outcome